 Her volunteer work includes ten years of elementary school classroom support and a variety of Anacortes School District committees.
-She volunteered with the Ressureccion Summer Day camp from 2012 -2014.
-Carol volunteered with the Anacortes Learning and Lunches summer feeding and literacy program from 2012-2014 and served as the Program Director in 2014.
+She volunteered with the Resurrección Summer Day camp from 2012 -2014.
+Carol volunteered for Anacortes Learning and Lunches, a summer feeding and literacy program from 2012-2014 and served as the Program Director in 2014.
 She served as PTA Legislative Chair from 1999-2003.
 She is a founding member of FAE and served as Assistant Director from 2015-2018.
 She was ordained to the priesthood in the Episcopal Diocese of Olympia in 2012.
 Carol enjoys hiking, running, skiing and reading.
 She loves spending time with friends and family.
 She has three grown children and lives in Anacortes with her husband.

-Dania has been a part of FAE for over three years as a fellow and now as assistant executive director.
+Dania has been a part of FAE for over three years as a fellow, then as assistant executive director and now as Co-Executive Director.
 In addition to FAE Dania has worked with Migrant youth through a program titled: Dare to Dream.
 She is an advocate in our community for educational justice and immigrant rights.
 In 2020, Dania co-authored a chapter titled: Trenzudas, Truchas, y Traviesas: Mapping Higher Education Through a Chicana Feminist Cartography.
 From a published book titled: Studying Latinx/a/o Students in Higher Education; A Critical Analysis of Concepts, Theory, and Methodologies.

 Her approach to education centers collectively creating a life affirming education that invites those that have been deemed disposable by society to actively participate in building a better future and recognizes that we are all holders and creators of knowledge and in doing so, provides a process that affirms our self-worth.